 August 1928 – November 2017 (Aged 89)

-After leaving Sheffield University Jim worked as an Industrial Chemist followed by teaching Chemistry, Maths and Music.
+After leaving Sheffield University, Jim worked as an Industrial Chemist followed by teaching Chemistry, Maths and Music.
 He also obtained the London College of Music diploma in Composition.
-Before he retired he worked as a Lecturer.
+Before he retired, he worked as a Lecturer.

-Jim played the base clarinet, saxophone, piano and organ and enjoyed writing music.
+Jim played the bass clarinet, saxophone, piano and organ and enjoyed writing music.
 Over his lifetime he formed four Bands, which often performed local Concerts.
 He particularly liked Jazz.
 He also enjoyed formulating cruelty-free (Vegan) perfumes and toiletries.
 A lot of the perfume names were related to music.
 He was very interested in animal welfare and supported various animal charities.

 Jim was an industrial chemist until he was in his forties.
 He was very interested in blending essential oils, and at that time there were hardly any perfumes available which were completely vegan, so along with further research and his previous knowledge, he started experimenting.
 Eventually, he created a few perfumes which he asked friends and family to test.
 The feedback was good so around 1982, he occasionally advertised in the Vegan Magazine.
 He received regular orders from about 25 loyal Vegans.
 He did this as a hobby; he was not a businessman.
 The money he received from the Sales was used to buy more ingredients for further experiments.
 He never went on to promote the perfumes elsewhere.